nre-learning/nrelabs-curriculum/lessons/lesson-15/stage6/guide.md

-# Event-Driven Network Automation with StackStorm
+## Event-Driven Network Automation with StackStorm

-## Part 1 - Actions
+---

+### Part 6 - Using StackStorm as a Self-Service Platform

 https://github.com/StackStorm/st2